Myrmecology/curly-waddle/README.md

 *Crafted with 💛 for the joy of watching digital ducks waddle in curly patterns*

 **Enjoy your Curly Waddle experience!** 🦆✨ Happy coding

+This repo was an old one that was left empty, the purpose of this project is to simply fill in a void.
+The name Curly Waddle was randomly selected for me from GitHub.
+So, I decided to make a very very simple and very easy project that supports the name.
+Please feel free to expand on this and make it mind blowing.